 Professional organizations exist in virtually every discipline and industry.
 These associations offer valuable resources for students, recent graduates, and seasoned professionals alike.
 Many provide exclusive access to online publications, full-text libraries, and other valuable resources to assist candidates pursuing a Ph.D. in higher education administration online.
 Some sponsor networking opportunities like conferences and seminars.
 Conferences present unique opportunities to meet with industry experts, present new research, and build and strengthen a global professional network.

-- School Superintendents Association: AASA is a membership organization dedicated to helping colleagues share their best practices and ideas.
+- AASA is a membership organization dedicated to helping colleagues share their best practices and ideas.
 Members automatically receive $1 million in professional liability insurance, in addition to legal assistance, access to online publications, opportunities to meet with executive career consultants, and leadership development workshops.

-- National Education Association: With over 3 million members, NEA is the country's largest professional employee organization, maintaining affiliate organizations in every state.
-The association's membership base includes classroom teachers, educational support professionals, administrative members, and students.
+- With over three million members, NEA is the country’s largest professional employee organization, maintaining affiliate organizations in every state.
+The association’s membership base includes classroom teachers, educational support professionals, administrative members, and students.
 Members enjoy access to discounted legal services, exclusive news and information, discussion forums, and active job boards.
 NEA also sponsors regional leadership training seminars and an annual conference.